Trams in Brussels: After the First World War

 Because the TB concession expired on 31 December 1945, an agreement was concluded between the State and the Province of Brabant to continue the operation of the Brussels trams.
-A provisional management committee was set up, which functioned until the foundation, on 1 January 1954, of the Société des Transports Intercommunale de Bruxelles/Maatschappij voor de Intercommunaal Vervoer in Brussel (STIB/MIVB).
+A provisional management committee was set up, which functioned until the foundation, on 1 January 1954, of the Brussels Intercommunal Transport Company (STIB/MIVB).
 Great efforts were made to catch up on overdue maintenance and 787 motor trams were modernised to the Brussels standard type.
 The electro-pneumatic brake was introduced in these cars and the conductor and driver (called Wattman in Belgium) had permanent seats.

 Growing traffic congestion led to plans to build reserved tracks for trams, and in the city centre to put them in tunnel.
-In 1957, the first tunnel was opened near the congested Constitution Square, between the South Station and Lemonnier.
+In 1957, the first tunnel was opened near the congested Place de la Constitution/Grondwetplein, between Brussels-South railway station and Lemonnier.
 From 1969, trams were adapted to run in tunnel, using block signalling.

-In addition to the major refurbishment of the standard cars, STIB/MIVB had a great need for modern equipment to serve the World Exhibition in 1958 (Expo 58), to which its organisers wished to provide public transport access from all the city.
+In addition to the major refurbishment of the standard cars, STIB/MIVB had a great need for modern equipment to serve the 1958 Brussels World's Fair (Expo 58), to which its organisers wished to provide public transport access from the whole city.
 To this end, large turning loops for hundreds of trams were laid out in the exhibition grounds.
-Between 1951 and 1953, the PCC car entered Brussels with motor car 7001, the start of a series of 172 cars.
+In 1952, the PCC car entered Brussels with motor car 7001, the start of a series of 172 cars.
 Over the years, many series of single-ended versions (7500 and 7700 series, 128 car) and double-ended versions (7900 series, 61 cars) followed.
-Eventually, the PCC car entirely replaced motor wagon and trailer combinations.
+Eventually, the PCC car entirely replaced motor car and trailer combinations.

 The development of the premetro, a tram-unfriendly policy and a constant shortage of funds led to a deterioration of the Brussels tram system well into the 1990s, with many routes being replaced by metro lines or converted to bus routes.
 Only with investment in new equipment (the T2000 tram) and the upgrading and improvement of the tram network did the balance turn positive.